gkwa/manyeast/prompt-golang-json-shape-may-change/prompt-golang-json-shape-may-change.md

 I have suspicion this is a task that protobufs can help with.

-Specifically i want to future proof my app while still getting strong typing.
+Specifically I want to future proof my app while still getting strong typing.

 Lets not code for now, lets discuss option for being flexible about handling the shape of our data.